SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 The following are required to setup Sumo Logic's Kubernetes collection.

   * An [Access ID and Access Key](https://help.sumologic.com/Manage/Security/Access-Keys) with [Manage Collectors](https://help.sumologic.com/Manage/Users-and-Roles/Manage-Roles/05-Role-Capabilities#data-management) capability.
-  * Your Kubernetes cluster must allow [outbound access to Sumo Logic](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) to setup collection.
-Using a proxy is not currently supported.
   * Please review our [minimum requirements](../README.md#minimum-requirements) and [support matrix](../README.md#support-matrix)

 To get an idea of the resources this chart will require to run on your cluster, you can reference our [performance doc](./Performance.md).